 There are literally dozens of payday lenders that have gone without trace.
 The above are just some of the ones people have asked about.

 I can’t be sure the info I have is accurate so the safe thing is for you to talk to the ombudsman about these firms.

-Bad credit lenders giving larger loans
+Bad credit lenders giving larger loans and logbook loans

 For contact details for doorstep lenders such as Provident and Morses, see Get a refund for unaffordable doorstep lending.